Gaussian Approximation and Multiplier Bootstrap for Stochastic Gradient Descent: MAIN RESULTS

 \subsection{Gaussian approximation in the bootstrap world}

-In the main result of this section, we study the Gaussian approximation result for $\sqrt n (\bar{\theta}_{n}^\boot - \bar{\theta}_n)$ with appropriate normal distribution with respect to $\PPb$.
-Despite this result is similar in its nature with the one of \Cref{th:bound_kolmogorov_dist_pr_sigma_n}, it requires to handle some significant challenges that arises when working in the "bootstrap world".
+In the main result of this section, we study the Gaussian approximation for $\sqrt{n}(\bar{\theta}_{n}^\boot - \bar{\theta}_n)$ w.r.t. $\PPb$, where the target distribution is an appropriately chosen normal law.
+Although this result is similar in its nature to \Cref{th:bound_kolmogorov_dist_pr_sigma_n}, it requires to address additional challenges that arise in the "bootstrap world".
 Our first steps are the same as in \eqref{eq: sgd_reccurence_with_remainder_main} and \eqref{eq:sgd_bootstrap}: